 All meetings outside the office have been cancelled.

-No visitors allowed (including staff)
+No visitors allowed (including staff).

-Only one staff member has received authorisation to travel for purchasing of essential items (if needed) or emergencies.
+Only one staff member has received authorisation to travel for purchasing essential items (if needed) or emergencies.

-Client will only be able to leave the premises in case of an emergency to seek medical attention.
+The client will only be able to leave the premises in case of an emergency to seek medical attention.

 Measurements going forward?